Semiconcave functions in Alexandrov's geometry: Extremal subsets

 \item On each extremal subset the intrinsic metric is locally finite. \end{enumerate} {\value{enumi}} These properties follow from the fact that the gradient flow for a $\lambda$-concave function with $d_p f|_{\Sigma_p}<0$ pushes a small ball $B_\eps(p)$ to $p$ in time proportionate to~$\eps$. \end{enumerate}

-\noi\textit{Examples.} \begin{enumerate}[(i)] \item An Alexandrov's space itself, as well as the empty set, forms an extremal subsets. \item A point $p\in A$ forms a one-point extremal subset if its space of directions $\Sigma_p$ has a diameter $\le\tfrac\pi2$ \item If one takes a subset of points of an Alexandrov's space with tangent cones homeomorphic\footnote{Equivalently, with homeomorphic small spherical neigborhoods.
-The equivalence follows from Perelman's stability theorem.} to each other then its closure\footnote{As well as the closure of its connected component.} forms an extremal subset.
+\noi\textit{Examples.} \begin{enumerate}[(i)] \item An Alexandrov's space itself, as well as the empty set, forms an extremal subsets. \item A point $p\in A$ forms a one-point extremal subset if its space of directions $\Sigma_p$ has a diameter $\le\tfrac\pi2$ \item If one takes a subset $X$ of points of an Alexandrov's space with tangent cones homeomorphic to each other then its closure of $X$ forms an extremal subset.
+The same holds for the closure of a connected component of of $X$.

+Equivalently, the set $X$ can be described as a set of points with homeomorphic small spherical neighborhoods.
+The equivalence follows from Perelman's stability theorem.

 In particular, if in this construction we take points with tangent cone homeomorphic to $\RR_{+}\times \RR^{m-1}$ then we get the boundary of an Alexandrov's space.

 This follows from theorem~\ref{thm:dist-extr} and the Morse lemma (property~\ref{morse} page~\pageref{morse}).